OscarGamst/restapi/README.md

 ## Key Features
 ### Users
 - Create and update users
-- Deleting users (will be added)
+- Deleting users
 - See users Activities

 ### Activities
 - Create activities
 - update activities (will be added)
-- Deleting activities (will be added)
+- Deleting activities (will be added as a standalone, only works when deleting user)
-- Viewing activities (and filter different types)
+- Viewing activities (and filter different types, only basic now)

 ## Users
 ### Endpoints